habeeba13/minimal-chatbot/README.md

 # Chatbot Platform

-This is a minimal Chatbot Platform with user authentication, project/agent creation, prompt storage, and integration with the OpenAI Completion API.
+This is a minimal Chatbot Platform with user authentication, project/agent creation, prompt storage, and integration with the OpenRouter Completion API (using mistralai/mistral)

 ## Features